Atom-Learning/components/documentation/content/components.pagination.md

       #### Completed

-      A special variant for Mock tests that display a blue dot and different font color when the question has been answered:
+      A special variant for Mock tests that display a color fill when the question has been answered:

       ![Pagination completed mock tests](/assets/images/15-pagination-completed.png "Pagination completed mock tests")